Manifestly Covariant Lagrangians, Classical Particles with Spin, and the Origins of Gauge Invariance: Classification of the Transitive Group Actions of the Orthochronous Poincaré Group

 \subsection{The Vacuum}

-Finally, we consider the case in which $p_{\refvalue}^{\mu}=0$, in which case the system's four-momentum vanishes for all the system's possible states:
+Finally, we consider the case in which $p_{\refvalue}^{\mu}=0$, meaning that the system's four-momentum vanishes for all the system's possible states:

 The system then has no energy or momentum.
-The kinetic term $p_{\mu}\dot{x}^{\mu}$ in the system's action functional \eqref{eq:ActionFunctionalWithSpin} vanishes, and we do not get a meaningful equation describing the behavior of $x^{\mu}\left(\lambda\right)$.
+The kinetic term $p_{\mu}\dot{X}^{\mu}$ in the system's action functional \eqref{eq:ActionFunctionalWithSpin} vanishes, and we do not get a meaningful equation describing the behavior of $X^{\mu}\parens{\lambda}$.
 The system's orbital angular momentum vanishes,

-and its spin angular momentum is conserved,
+and its spin angular momentum is conserved:

-The little group of Poincaré transformations that leave $p_{\refvalue}^{\mu}=0$ invariant consists of \emph{all} Poincaré transformations, and so the only way to obtain a compact phase space at fixed four-momentum is for the spin tensor to vanish for all the system's states:
+The little group of orthochronous Lorentz transformations that leave $p_{\refvalue}^{\mu}=0$ invariant consists of \emph{all} orthochronous Lorentz transformations, and so the only way to obtain a compact phase space at fixed four-momentum is for the spin tensor to vanish for all the system's states:

-We conclude that our system is entirely devoid of energy, momentum, and angular momentum, and therefore describes an empty vacuum.\\
+We conclude that our system is entirely devoid of energy, momentum, and angular momentum, and therefore describes an empty vacuum.